ZacharyDagnall/the-fibonacci-sequins/README.md

 note to self: if i publish this, i've gotta make it high-scorable.
 Nothing gets people going like clout.
 How could i store that backend though.
 Heroku can be so slow.
 Plus then fetches....
 Maybe i can do that as the last thing before publishing.

-- will only display top 10 scores and will only save to DB if you make it to the top ten
+- will only display top 3?
+5?
+8? scores and will only save to DB if you make it to the toppers

 link to italian music to play while you play? opens a spotify playlist on your phone.